About Me

 - Computer Vision — object detection, image recognition, visual representation learning

-- Applied AI — bridging research with practical, production-grade systems
+- Applied AI Research — closing the gap between research advances and production systems

 Selected Projects

-Knowledge Distillation on CIFAR-10 Conducted a systematic study on knowledge distillation with ablation experiments on teacher-student architectures using the CIFAR-10 benchmark.
+Knowledge Distillation on CIFAR-10 Systematic study on knowledge distillation with ablation experiments on teacher-student architectures using the CIFAR-10 benchmark.
 Investigated the effect of temperature scaling, intermediate feature alignment, and loss weighting on student model accuracy and generalization.

-Object Detection with RT-DETR on COCO Explored transformer-based real-time object detection using the RT-DETR architecture on the COCO dataset, analyzing trade-offs between detection speed and accuracy in resource-constrained settings.
+Object Detection with RT-DETR on COCO Explored transformer-based real-time object detection using RT-DETR on the COCO dataset, analyzing trade-offs between detection speed and accuracy in resource-constrained settings.

 Background

-I hold a degree in Electrical and Electronics Engineering and have developed a strong applied foundation in ML/AI through both academic work (including completion of Stanford’s CS229) and hands-on project experience.
+I hold a degree in Electrical and Electronics Engineering and have built a strong applied research foundation in ML/AI through academic work (including Stanford’s CS229) and hands-on project experience — with a focus on taking models from prototype to deployment.

 Get in Touch

-I am always open to research discussions, collaborations, or just exchanging ideas.
+Open to research discussions, collaborations, or exchanging ideas.